Edge Information Hub: Orchestrating Satellites, UAVs, MEC, Sensing and Communications for 6G Closed-Loop Controls: System Model and Problem Formulation

 where $P_{\text{max}}$ represents the transmit power constraint.

 The EIH communications with satellites and field robots in different frequency bands, so we assume that there is no communication interference among different communication links.
 The wireless channels between the EIH and robots are assumed to be dominated by line-of-sight (LoS) links~\cite{Zeng2016}.
 Therefore, the channel gain from the EIH to robot $k$ follows the free space path loss model as $g_k = \frac{\gamma_0}{d^2_k}$, where $d_k$ denotes the distance from the UAV to robot $k$ and $\gamma_0$ is the reference channel gain at the distance of one meter.
-The transmit data rate from EIH to robot $k$ can be calculated as
+The transmit data rate from EIH to robot $k$ can be calculated as\footnote{The small-scale channel fading is not considered here.
+In more diverse environmental conditions where the small-scale fading should be taken into account, we can regarded \eqref{eq12} as an upper bound for the expected data rate}

 where $\sigma^2$ denotes the channel noise power.

 The computing phase and communication phase of each loop share the time resource, which can be denoted as

 where $T_{k}^{\text{commu}}$ denotes the transmission time of the control commands, and $T_k$ is the time recourse reserved for the computing and communication phase, which is assumed to be fixed in each cycle.